airbytehq/airbyte/docs/connector-development/config-based/low-code-cdk-overview.md

 # Low-code connector development

-Airbyte’s low-code framework enables you to build source connectors for REST APIs via a connector builder UI or via modifying boilerplate YAML files via terminal or text editor.
+Airbyte’s low-code framework enables you to build source connectors for REST APIs via a [connector builder UI](connector-builder-ui.md) or by modifying boilerplate YAML files via terminal or text editor.

 :::warning
 The low-code framework is in [alpha](https://docs.airbyte.com/project-overview/product-release-stages/#alpha), which means it’s still in active development and may include backward-incompatible changes.
 Share feedback and requests with us on our [Slack channel](https://slack.airbyte.com/) or email us at [feedback@airbyte.io](mailto:feedback@airbyte.io)